CuteBaccha/Alice/Bikash/config/README.md

 ## Custom Repo Vars

-- If you plan to use Aditya Player Bot with your own customized or modified code.
+- If you plan to use Alice with your own customized or modified
 1. `UPSTREAM_REPO` : Your Upstream Repo URL or Forked Repo.
 2. `UPSTREAM_BRANCH` : Default Branch of your Upstream Repo URL or Forked Repo.
 3. `GIT_TOKEN` : Your GIT TOKEN if your upstream repo is private